OVALProject/ovalproject.github.io/documentation/tutorial/index.md

 level of confidence established before the definition is used in a production environment.

 Finally, the efficiency of the definition should also be assessed.
-A definition may be valid, interoperable, and accurate but still not useable in practice.
+A definition may be valid, interoperable, and accurate but still not use-able in practice.

-* TO DO: Add and explain an example of how content design can affect evaluation efficiency.*
+*TO DO: Add and explain an example of how content design can affect evaluation efficiency.*

 ## Annotated Examples